Frequently Asked Questions

 Donations of landscape-aligned photos of hospitals and clinics (inside and out) in your area for use on the blog are also needed.
-Please get in touch if you are willing to help.
+Please send photos to email@example.com if you’d like to help.

-Our custom website art is by Halifax-based illustrator Mollie Cronin:
+Our custom illustrations are by Halifax-based illustrator Mollie Cronin:

 We would like to respectfully acknowledge that the land on which The Obstetric Justice Project is based in Tkaronto (Toronto) is the territory of the Wendat, the Anishnaabek, Haudenosaunee, métis, and the Mississaugas of the Credit First Nation.
 We acknowledge the intergenerational impacts of settler-colonial violence and their implications on Indigenous reproductive health, rights, and justice - historically and into the present day.